ikmb/iptoolkit/library/README.md

 ### Tutorials ###
 <p>The library have three notebooks that provide a step be step guidance to use the library and to utilize its major APIs for interacting with an IPs data.
-These Tutorial can be found at the Tutorial directory</p>
+These Tutorial can be found at: https://github.com/ikmb/iptoolkit/tree/master/Tutorials </p>

 <p> IPTK have be documented using Sphnix, the manual of the library can be found at docs directory and online @readthedocs[will be added after submission] </p>